-- Do you feel overwhelmed by the work you’ve been assigned?
+- Do you feel overwhelmed at work?
 If so, would it help to break them down into smaller, more achievable tasks?

 - Do you feel bored or unchallenged?

 - How can we help you find your passion for this work?
-This question is designed to shake your team member out of passivity, encouraging them to take an active role in turning their performance around instead of waiting for external circumstances to change.
+This question will shake your team member out of passivity, and encourage them to take an active role in turning their performance around instead of waiting for external circumstances to change.

 - Do you think your strengths lie somewhere other than in the work you’re currently doing?
 Hopefully, you will have figured this out during onboarding, but it’s worth checking to see whether the problem is a square peg being forced into a round hole.

 - How can I do a better job of supporting you and holding you accountable throughout the week?
 Do you want more frequent check-ins?
 Do you need extra hands on this project?
 Is there a conversation you need help to have?

 - Let’s talk about what values (for example, determination, creativity, cooperation) you’d like to practice between now and our next meeting.
 If you’re concerned about an employee’s attitude, this lets them course-correct without feeling blamed or defensive.